-The cost of closing Ysgol Felinwnda on 31 December 2023 and the transfer of current pupils to nearby alternative schools, in accordance with parents' choice, will be dependent on the parents'

-choice, from 1 January 2024 will be dependent on the parents of the 3 children living in Ysgol Felinwnda's catchment area's choice of alternative school.
+The cost of closing Ysgol Felinwnda on 31 December 2023 and the transfer of current pupils to nearby alternative schools, in accordance with parents' choice, will be dependent on the parents' choice, from 1 January 2024 will be dependent on the parents of the 3 children living in Ysgol Felinwnda's catchment area's choice of alternative school.

-Based on September 2022 cost, 3-seater taxis costs £40-60 a day, therefore costing around £7,400 - £11,000 per annum.
+Based on September 2022 cost, it is predicted that a 3-seater taxis costs £40-60 a day, therefore costing around £7,400 - £11,000 per annum.
 If the 3 children will require taxis to 2 schools, then the cost will be £14,800 - £22,000 per annum.

-Should the proposal be implemented, the learners currently attending Ysgol Felinwnda, and living within the catchment area, will be offered free transport to the alternative school from 1 January 2024, in accordance with the Schools Transport Policy, at an annual cost ranging from £7,400 - £22,200.
+Should the proposal be implemented, the learners currently attending Ysgol Felinwnda, and living within the catchment area, will be offered free transport to the alternative school from 1 January 2024, in accordance with the Schools Transport Policy.
+The option would entail additional costs for the Authority.
+These costs are estimated to be approximately £7,600 - £22,800 per year.